-The majority of New Zealand’s community housing organisations are members of Community Housing Aotearoa and there are nearly 100 members.
+The majority of New Zealand’s community housing organisations are members of Community Housing Aotearoa.

 CHA members understand the benefit of being part of a national movement during a time of significant change, where their housing is in high demand and they work closely with the communities they are part of.

 Membership of Community Housing Aotearoa (CHA) is open to organisations and individuals involved with affordable and social housing, providing your aims are consistent with the objectives of CHA.
 See what these objectives are in our constitution here: CHA_Constitution_2014.pdf

 We have two types of members: full members and partner members.

 Full members are community housing organisations or groups that are providers of community housing; organisations and groups who are intending on becoming providers of community housing; groups of residents or tenants of community housing groups that advocate for community housing or residents of community housing as part of their work.

 Full member organisations have one vote each at the annual general meeting (AGM) and receive access to all CHA member services.

 Partner members: are individuals, local authorities, private development companies, and other private and public entities that invest, operate, own or develop affordable, community and/or social housing, or work with community housing organisations.
 Partner members receive access to all CHA member services but are not able to vote at the AGM.

 Why you should become a member